sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 This approach doesn't require any additional memory, however, it will be slower.

 ### 2.4.
+Flow resimulation with overlapping match stage key

+Certain match stages allow having overlapped match stage keys, such as routing table.
+Whenever an entries of these stages is added, it can affect the flows that is tied to other entries.
+However, we might not be able to find out these entries easily.
+In this case, policy-based flow resimulation is not recommended and we should use full flow resimulation instead to be safe, similar to ACLs.

+Take routing entry as an example here.
+Say, an ENI has a routing entry `10.0.0.0/16` programmed and some flows created that matched this entry.
+Later on, a new entry `10.0.1.0/24` with a different tracking key is programmed, and it requires existing flows to be resimulated to hit this new entry.
+In this case, we could either:

+1. Find all the affected overlapped entries - specifically, the matched entry when looking up using `10.0.1.0`, which is `10.0.0.0/16`.
+Then request flow resimulation on it.
+2. Or, request a full flow resimulation.

+### 2.5.
 Flow tracking key in flow HA

 Policy-based flow resimulation introduced another problem in flow HA.
 Since both active and standby side are programmed independently, how can we ensure that the flows associated to a policy on one side will be associated to the same policy on the other side?
 What if the policy is not even programmed yet on the other side?

-This is the reason that flow tracking key is introduced and has 128-bits.
 Essentially, the flow tracking key **MUST** be unique within the pipeline for all policies that we want to trigger the flow resimulation separately.
 And it must be programmed and aware by our caller to ensure both active side and standby side shares the same key for the same policy.

 During planned switchover, we will ensure the policy on active side and standby side are updated to the same version and all future updates will be paused until the switchover is done.
 So we don't need to worry about the policy mismatch, such as one side has the flow tracking key while the other side doesn't.